 The School Safety Taskforce was formed on March 12, 2018, after a joint meeting with School Division and City leaders.
-It was formed to address school safety issues, evaluate school safety protocols and practices, and determine additional measures that should be implemented throughout the school division to ensure the safety of students and staff.
-This team will meet regularly to continue to review, enhance, and monitor our safety procedures.
-Recommendations made by the Taskforce will guide current emergency practices and any future safety initiatives that will be implemented in our division.
-See a list of Taskforce members.
+The taskforce was formed to address school safety issues, evaluate school safety protocols and practices, and determine additional measures that should be implemented throughout the school division to ensure the safety of students and staff.
+The taskforce meets regularly to review, enhance, and monitor our safety procedures.
+Recommendations made by the taskforce will guide current emergency practices and any future safety initiatives that will be implemented in our division.

 - Access control systems (entry systems) are being installed at each school’s main entrance.
 These systems include a buzzer, intercom, camera, and door latch release making it easy for school staff to identify visitors prior to their entry into a school building.

 - “No Trespassing” signs have been installed at all schools.
 These signs indicate that violators will be prosecuted, allowing our local law enforcement the authority to enforce this policy.

 - The Public Address system at each school will include outside speakers to allow efficient and effective communications on campus.
 In addition, all schools have bullhorns for use during emergency situations.

 - Security cameras are being repaired or replaced at each school.